 But a special focus of the financial product is on climate change.
-Therefore, the carbon intensity of the equity allocation must be lower than in the equity allocation of the broad market reference benchmark.
+Therefore SDG 7 (Affordable and Clean Energy) and SDG 13 (Climate Action) are specifically targeted to have a net positive alignment on portfolio level and also to have a net improvement measured versus the broad market reference benchmark of the financial product.
+Additionally, the carbon intensity of the equity allocation must be lower than in the equity allocation of the broad market reference benchmark.
 The limit is imposed on the equity allocation rather than the fixed income segment since the carbon intensity of companies and sovereigns are not easily comparable.

-To be selected for the financial product, the investment funds must exclude from their investments: companies involved in the controversial arms trade (0% revenue threshold); companies that generate more than a specific percentage of their revenues from either arms (10% revenue threshold on producers) or tobacco (5% revenue threshold on producers, 15% revenue threshold on distributors), or nuclear or coal-based energy (10% revenue threshold, unless these companies can demonstrate that they have an exit strategy towards more sustainable energy sources).
+To be selected for the financial product, the investment funds must exclude from their investments: companies involved in the controversial arms trade (0% revenue threshold); companies that generate more than a specific percentage of their revenues from either arms (10% revenue threshold on producers) or tobacco (5% revenue threshold on producers, 15% revue threshold on distributors), or nuclear or coal-based energy (10% revenue threshold, unless these companies can demonstrate that they have an exit strategy towards more sustainable energy sources).

 Companies involved in gambling and the alcohol trade shall be scrutinized very closely.
 Both do not need to be excluded necessarily but one needs to explain how the asset manager deals with them.
 The reason is that certain economic activities have the potential to be harmful.
-However, the negative effects can be substantially mitigated or avoided, e.g., depending on the technology, distribution, and advertisement of their products.
+However, the negative effects can be substantially mitigated or avoided, e.g. depending on the technology, distribution, and advertisement of their products.
 Simple exclusion-screens cannot reflect these nuances.
 Hence, these issues should be optimally dealt with on a case-by-case basis.
 Depending on further developments, a stricter exclusion of these sectors will be regularly reviewed.